Creative New Zealand

-The Arts Council of New Zealand Toi Aotearoa (Creative New Zealand) is the national arts development agency of the New Zealand government established in 1963.
+The Arts Council of New Zealand Toi Aotearoa (Creative New Zealand) is the national arts development agency of the New Zealand government established in 1994 to replace the Queen Elizabeth II Arts Council.
 It invests in artists and arts organisations, offering capability building programmes and developing markets and audiences for New Zealand arts domestically and internationally.

 History

-Creative New Zealand started out as the Queen Elizabeth II Arts Council which was set up in 1963.
+Queen Elizabeth II Arts Council

+The Queen Elizabeth II Arts Council was an arts trust established in 1963 as a national gift to commemorate Queen Elizabeth II's visit to New Zealand.
+Elizabeth expressed a preference that gifts to her should be given to the community as scholarships, endowments, or trusts in her name.
+The Holyoake government accordingly set up the Queen Elizabeth II Arts Council as a statutory and independent body to foster the development of arts in New Zealand, financed by the government with contributions from organisations and individuals.
+A resolution to establish the council passed unanimously on 12 February, 1963, and Minister of Internal Affairs David Seath announced the council as active on April 3, 1964.
+The council replaced the superseded Arts Advisory Council and differed from the previous body in that it was an independent statutory body not entirely dependent on government funding.
 Prior to that in the 1940s because of centennial celebrations the government set up a cultural office within the Department of Internal Affairs, the New Zealand Film Unit and a national orchestra.
 A literary fund was also established.

 The Māori and South Pacific Arts Council (MASPAC) was part of the Queen Elizabeth II Arts Council.
 They were set up in 1978 to 'encourage, promote and develop the practice and appreciation of the arts and crafts of the Māori and South Pacific people in New Zealand.'
 One of the things they did in the early 1980s was acknowledge weaving as an artform which had been a desire of Ngoi Pēwhairangi.
 In 1983 MASPAC awarded funding to Misa Emma Kesha to establish the Dunedin Multicultural Weavers Association so cultures could exchange their artforms and Indigenous stories, and in the same year Emily Schuster became the convener of a steering committee to look at the needs of weavers around New Zealand.